PoisotLab/EcologicalNetworks.jl/docs/manual/types/index.md

-The conversion itslef is performed with:
+The conversion itself is performed with:

 ````julia
 M = convert(BipartiteNetwork, N);